How Much Does It Cost to Rewire a House in Lake Arrowhead?

 What Rewiring a House Typically Costs

-Here are realistic figures for the Lake Arrowhead market:
+Here are realistic installed costs for the Lake Arrowhead market:

 These are installed costs including labor, wire, outlets, switches, panel work, and permit.
 They assume a licensed C-10 electrical contractor pulling the San Bernardino County permit and completing the final inspection — which is non-negotiable for any legal sale or insurance claim later.